Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Mayer-Vietoris and additivity of the transfer

 in case $char (k) =0$.
 In case $char (k) =p>0$, we obtain

 .1cm We also obtain in all characteristics,

-which denote the induced transfers as in any one of the three contexts of Theorem ~\ref{thm.1}, with respect to a motivic spectrum $\rmM$ as in Conventions ~\ref{add.transf.convents}. .1cm (ii) Let $i: \rmZ \ra \rmX$ denote a closed immersion of smooth $\rmG$-schemes with $j: \rmU \ra \rmX$ denoting the corresponding open complement.
+which denote the induced transfers as in any one of the three basic contexts discussed in \cite[section 2]{CJ23-T2}, with respect to a motivic spectrum $\rmM$. .1cm \item Let $i: \rmZ \ra \rmX$ denote a closed immersion of smooth $\rmG$-schemes with $j: \rmU \ra \rmX$ denoting the corresponding open complement.
 In this context we will let